If You Apply for a Credit Card, Do You Have to Accept It?

 Once credit card approval comes through, the account is immediately activated.
 You don’t get another chance to accept or deny the card.
 Filling out the application was your acceptance of the account if approved.

-If your application is still pending you have a chance.
+If your application is still pending, you have a chance.
 Contact the credit card issuer and ask if they can cancel your application.

-Some customer service can change the application to a card with no annual fee.
-You will have a chance to decide what you want to do before it costs you anything.
+You may have a chance to decide what you want to do before it costs you anything.

 If you get approved for a new credit card you don’t want, you can close the account.
 Closing the account is just like closing any other credit card.